Māori oral health

 School dental care

-In 1921 the government set up the School Dental Service to treat primary schoolchildren’s teeth for free.
-Dental clinics were established in schools, run by female dental nurses.
-In the 2000s the service became the Community Oral Health Service.
+In 1921 the government established the School Dental Service to treat primary schoolchildren’s teeth for free.
+Dental clinics were established in schools, and run by female dental nurses.
+In the 21st century the service is known as the Community Oral Health Service.

 The mid-20th century

 From the mid-20th century the national dental school gained an international reputation, and new technology improved dentistry.
-However, many New Zealanders still had poor dental health – particularly poor people, Māori and Pacific people.
+Fluoridation was introduced, resulting in better oral health for those exposed to fluoridated water.
+However, many New Zealanders still have poor dental health – particularly poor people, and Māori and Pasifika people.

 Changes in dentistry

-Since the mid-1970s more women have trained as dentists, and in the 1990s dentists became more ethnically diverse.
+Since the mid-1970s more women have trained as dentists, and from the 1990s dentists and oral health professionals have became more ethnically diverse.